 Harrietville has been left devastated by bushfire on a number of occasions.
 In January 2013, a bushfire burned at Harrietville for 55 days.
 North East Water was faced with a doubling in water demand as residents fought to protect their homes; this came at a time of extremely low flow in the Ovens River due to drought.
 In addition, North East Water was dealing with water quality challenges, with the unfiltered water supply being impacted by firefighting activity and several vehicle crossings occurring above the raw water offtake daily.
-North East Water was faced with the reality of not being able to guarantee the safety of the water, therefore was obliged to issue a Boil Water Notice to customers.
-This was followed by the Boil Water Notices being lifted and replaced with full time water carting, with customers asked to conserve their water use for domestic purposes.
+North East Water was faced with the reality of not being able to guarantee the safety of the water, and was obliged to issue a Boil Water Notice to customers.
+Boil Water Notices were lifted and replaced with full time water carting, with customers asked to conserve their water use for domestic purposes.

 New Water Filtration Plant for Harrietville

 In April 2013 North East Water completed a temporary water filtration plant for Harrietville.
 The fully automatic plant alleviated the need to cart water from Bright and enabled water to be drawn from the Ovens River and treated in Harrietville, before being supplied to residents.